AlenaTih/Golden-Hour-App/README.md

 ## Overview

-An app to determine when you will have this beautiful time of golden hour in your location.
+An app to determine when you will have this beautiful time of golden hour in your location today.

 The golden hour is the time during one hour before sunset.
 This is the time when you can take stunning photos and just enjoy watching the colors of the sky.